Sunday 10th October, 2021

 In this article we will show you self massage for the muscles that cause shoulder pain

 Muscular problems including trigger points have been shown to be a major cause of shoulder pain, and clinical trials show that massage and trigger point therapy give great relief (1–8).
-In particular, research scientists identified that trigger points in 17 different muscles are commonly involved (1,9).
+In this article we will share with you the muscles involved and the techniques found to be effective.

-Self treatment options
+We include self treatment options

 CONTENTS